ReadWriteV/Watermelon/README.md

 + SDL2_mixer (2.6.2)
 + box2d (2.4.1)

-Other version may work with minor modification
+Other version may work with minor modification.

 ## Build